Run Service

 run job::rerun

-The run job::rerun command enables you to rerun a job (provided that it is not currently executing).
-When you use this command, the existing job constraints are applied.
+The run job::rerun command enables you to rerun a job that it is not currently in execution.
+The system applies existing job constraints when you use this command.

 CLI Syntax